 The School's deposits are insured by the FDIC up to \$250,000 per financial institution.

-The captions on the government-wide statement of net position for "cash and cash equivalents" are summarized below.
+The captions on the government-wide statement of net position for "cash and cash equivalents" is comprised solely of deposits in qualified public depository banking institutions.